AlexFilipin/MIMTools/README.md

 # MIMTools
-A list of usefull tools for Microsoft Identity Manager, the honor goes to the linked publishers of these tools.
+A list of useful tools for Microsoft Identity Manager, the honor goes to the linked publishers of these tools.

 ## MIMWAL
 Portal Workflow Activities